ivangermanov/angular_project/README.md

 [Hera link](http://i380810.hera.fhict.nl/)
 ---
-# This is the official repository of Ivan, Mara and Gabriel for the project in Web2
+### Team members: Ivan, Gabriel, Mara
+#### This project is a website which was built as part of the WEB2 programming course.